viktorburka/blog/articles/golang-testing-features/test-coverage/README.md

 ### GoLang Testing: Test Coverage

 An ultimate goal of unit testing is early detection of possible issues with the code and making that process automated.
 For that reason, there are numerous test cases written that test for lots of different scenarios including some rare edge cases.
 But how to make sure all branches of the code under test are executed and the critical ones are executed even more?
 One convenient tool that helps with that is a test coverage map.
-And GoLang provides that capability out of the box so lets look at it.
+And GoLang provides that capability out of the box so let's look at it.

 #### Running A Test with Coverage